sintri/CK3-Conflict-Helper/README.md

     Afterwards save that file under some ridiculous name so it gets loaded last. ie. zzz_basefilename.txt Optionally now you can remove the none native file.
 17. Repeat until you're done or get bored.
+18. <b>Extra Overtime</b><br>
+    This tool does not handle GUI files at the moment, those you'll need to merge on your own.

 ## Configuring up WinMerge
 #insert screenshot here<br>